nteract/semiotic/public/assets/markdown/xyframe.md

 ### customLineMark: { _function_ }

-If _customLineMark_ is specified, renders a custom _JSX_ element for each line.
+A function taking the line datapoint and returning SVG JSX representation of the line.

 For example, `<DividedLine>` can be used in place of normal lines or other line generators taking advantage of the `<Frame>`'s settings.

-The _customLineMark_ attribute accepts a function that returns a _JSX_ object
+**Exposed as an object in the first paramter**

+- d: The data element
+- i: the index position in the data array
+- xScale
+- yScale
+- styleFn: a function for determining the style object given `d` (passed through from the Frame from your lineStyle)
+- classFn: a function for determining the className given `d` (passed through from the Frame from your lineClass)
+- renderMode: a function for determining the renderMode given `d` (passed through from the Frame from your lineRenderMode)
+- key: a string that is generated from the renderKeyFn
+- baseMarkProps: an object from the Frame’s baseMarkProps property that is meant to be spread to all generated marks, like this edge
+- adjustedSize
+- chartSize
+- margin

 ```jsx
 <XYFrame customLineMark={ d => (<DividedLines ... />) } ... />